Simsaladoo/winds-of-almerra/combat.md

 ---
-title: Combat
+title: Strategic Hack & Slash Combat
 layout: post
 post-image: "https://almerra.com/assets/images/bg-3.png"
-description:
+description: Large-scale battles utilize more strategy than brute-force, and challenges you not just to win battles—but to define the legacy of a world on the edge of ruin.
 tags:
-- sample
+- almerra
 - post
-- test
+- about
 ---

 ### Mount & Blade influences